eg0pr0xy/dr5/README.md

 - **Visuals**: A 12x12 matrix of shifting ASCII "energy" cells.

 ### 3. MEMORY (THE PREPARED ROOM)

-An environmental feedback loop using the station’s microphone.
+An environmental feedback loop using the stations microphone.
-- **Sonic Engine**: 2-second circular buffer that captures the local room state.
 - **Controls**: `GHOSTS` trigger aleatoric re-injection of recorded grains; `PIPS` are prepared sonic incidents.
 - **Visuals**: Fragments of "Cagean" text that vibrate when the room's memory is accessed.